Advancing Health Equity, Addressing Disparities (AHEAD AZ)

 Navigator Training in Pima County

-The AHEAD team and Pima County Health Department are developing a navigator model to facilitate the work of community health workers/representatives (CHW/CHR) and health coaches in Pima county.
+The AHEAD team and Pima County Health Department developed a navigator model to facilitate the work of community health workers/representatives (CHW/CHR) and health coaches in Pima county.

-This model will build navigator capacity through the development of two key resources:
+This model aimed to build navigator capacity through the development of two key resources:

 1. Comprehensive toolkit of social and health services in Pima County classified by zip code and district.

-2. Navigator training to include topics such as Understanding Social Determinants of Health, Motivational Interviewing, Building Community Resilience and others!
+2. Navigator training included topics such as Understanding Social Determinants of Health, Motivational Interviewing, Building Community Resilience and others.

-The AHEAD team hosts a podcast series to highlight the innovative work being done in the state of Arizona by its own residents.
+The AHEAD team hosted a podcast series to highlight the innovative work being done in the state of Arizona by its own residents.

 Schedule of Podcast Guests:

-Below are some of our partners who we collaborate with to achieve our mission:
+Below are some of our partners who we collaborated with to achieve our mission:

 Image